liamroddy/LED-Matrix-Clock/README.md

 ## The Code

-I wrote the clock script in Python (clock.py TODO).
+I wrote the clock script in Python (clock.py).
 For details on building and running this I'd follow hzeller's wonderful guide: https://github.com/hzeller/rpi-rgb-led-matrix
 You can build and run it just as you would any of the samples in the Python samples directory: https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/bindings/python/samples